neeltulsiani007/ThalassaPos/README.md

- A full-stack restaurant Point of Sale (POS) system using React.js, Node.js, Express.js, MSSQL, and Tailwind CSS, enabling efficient order management and inventory tracking.
+ A full-stack restaurant Point of Sale (POS) system using React.js, Node.js, Express.js, Microsoft SQL, Azure Data Studio , Docker Desktop and Tailwind CSS, enabling efficient order management and inventory tracking.
 Deployed the solution locally on localhost for seamless integration and real-time updates.